WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Aquilegia species hybridize and are, in the words of the Flora of North America, "difficult to define adequately.
 Some of the variability is because of introgressive hybridization.
 Even distantly related species of Columbine are often freely interfertile, and many cases of natural hybridization and introgression are known from North America."

-This page shows Aquilegia elegantula, which occurs throughout the Four Corners area.
+This page shows Aquilegia elegantula, which occurs in the mountains throughout the Four Corners area.
 This species does occasionally hybridize with Aquilegia coerulea (Colorado Columbine).
 The resulting hybrid shows interesting characteristics of both plants.

 Aquilegia elegantula